asia272/asia272/README.md

 # Hi, I'm Asia Ashraf
-I'm a Full Stack web developer with a background in ICS and computer software.
-Currently, I'm pursuing a BS in Computer Science.
+I'm a frontend web developer with a background in ICS and computer software.
+Currently, I'm pursuing a BS in Computer Science and also working, exploring, and learning backend development.
 ## About Me
 🌱 I'm passionate about creating user-friendly web interfaces.
 💼 Actively seeking opportunities to work on web development projects.
+🚀 Currently exploring backend development.

 ## Skills
-### Frontend:
 - HTML
 - CSS
 - JavaScript
 - Bootstrap

-### Backend:
 - Node.js
 - Express

-### Databases:
 - MySQL
 - MongoDB